The Truth About SPF And Mineral Makeup

 FDA now requests data and information on different dosage forms of sunscreen products.
 The agency currently considers sunscreens in the form of oils, creams, lotions, gels, butters, pastes, ointments, sticks, and sprays to be eligible for potential inclusion in the OTC sunscreen monograph – meaning that they can be marketed without individual product approvals.

-However, the agency currently considers wipes, towelettes, powders (minerals), body washes, and shampoo not eligible for the monograph.
-Therefore, they cannot be marketed without an approved application under section FDA 2011a,b.
+However, the agency currently considers wipes, towelettes, powders (minerals), body washes, and shampoo not eligible for the drug monograph.
+Therefore, they cannot be marketed without an approved drug application under section FDA 2011a,b.

 IMPORTANT FACT: In short, this means that even with a compliant drug monograph on the label, mineral makeup manufacturers who currently make this claim are in violation of FDA regulations unless the FDA has approved their application to allow them to profess their proven claims and receive OTC status.
 In fact many other mineral makeup manufacturers are already notifying their customers that sunscreen claims are being removed from all packaging and marketing materials based on the new regs.
 Others will either do so more discreetly and out of the public eye, or they'll continue to ignore and violate the new FDA regulations, and this includes notating them as "active ingredients" on the label.